Autumn care for aeoniums & other succulents (c) Debra Lee Baldwin

 In Autumn...

-It's garden clean-up time.
-Don't let dead branches and ratty overgrowth persist into spring.
-Envision new growth as you trim and tidy everything from ice plants to trees.
+It's tidy-up time.
+Don't let dead branches and messy overgrowth persist into spring.
+Trim so new growth goes where you want it and won't be in the way.

-Clean cochineal scale off paddle cactus (Opuntia sp.)
-Remove the fluffy white bumps with a soft-bristled shower brush dipped in dilute Safer soap.
+Scrub cochineal scale off paddle cactus (Opuntia sp.)
+Remove the fluffy white bumps with Safer soapHere's how.

 Scale on Paddle Cactus, how to remove (c) Debra Lee Baldwin